The Sentinel (1977 film): Box office

-The Sentinel was released theatrically by Universal Pictures on February 11, 1977 and was a mild box-office success.
+The Sentinel was released theatrically by Universal Pictures on February 11, 1977, and was a mild box-office success.
 It grossed a total of $4 million in the United States, and was the 57th highest-grossing film of the year.

 Critical response

 Contemporaneous

 By director Winner's account, The Sentinel received reviews that were "on the whole, very good."
 Kevin Thomas praised the film's performances and entertainment value, but noted that it lacked originality, writing: "Whether intended or not, The Sentinel seems above all a parody of every chiller dealing with the supernatural from Rosemary's Baby through The Exorcist to The Omen.
 Indeed, the material is so derivative and therefore essentially unconvincing that it's hard to imagine how else it could have been played."
 Critic Peter Travers described the film as "one of those all-star movies featuring actors who give the impression of being in-between jobs...
 The shocking thing to me about The Sentinel is why actors such as Ferrer, Gardner, Kennedy, Meredith, Carradine, and Martin Balsam lend their names to it."

 Variety gave the film a negative review, writing "The Sentinel is a grubby, grotesque excursion into religioso psychodrama, notable for uniformly poor performances by a large cast of familiar names and direction that is hysterical and heavy-handed."
 The New York Times called the film "dull", criticizing the film for its long stretches, but commended Raines' performance.
 John Simon of the National Review described The Sentinel as "dreadful".
-Film scholar Richard Bookbinder wrote in his 1982 book The Films of the Seventies the final sequence in which the "armies of Hell" terrorize Alison "is undoubtedly one of the most terrifying interludes in seventies cinema."
+Film scholar Robert Bookbinder wrote in his 1982 book The Films of the Seventies the final sequence in which the "armies of Hell" terrorize Alison "is undoubtedly one of the most terrifying interludes in seventies cinema."